Amount Raised to date:

 Archbishop's Crisis Response Fund

-Below, you will find how these various areas have been impacted, along with the Catholic organizations that are responding.
+Below, you will find how these various areas have been impacted, along with Catholic organizations in our Archdiocese that are responding.

 - According to Angus Reid Institute, 50% of Canadians, including youth and elderly have reported a worsening of their mental health.